Watts Charges and Epstein Credits in California Divorce

 Keep your records

-How they offset each other
+How Watts charges and Epstein credits offset each other

 In the most common scenario, the same spouse who is occupying the home is also making the mortgage payments.
 Their Watts charge (benefit they received) is reduced by their Epstein credit (expenses they paid).
 The net result determines the financial adjustment at settlement.